superawesome-org/sa-mobile-sdk-android/docs/07 MoPub Integration.md

 ```
 {
 	"placementId": 5692,
+	"testMode": true,
-	"testMode": true
+	"parentalGateEnabled": true
 }

 ```

-If you don't yet have a Placement ID for Awesome Ads, check out the [Getting Started / Registering Your App on the Dashboard](https://developers.superawesome.tv/docs/iossdk/Getting%20Started/Registering%20Your%20App%20on%20the%20Dashboard?version=3) section.
+If you don't yet have a Placement ID for Awesome Ads, check out the [Getting Started / Registering Your App on the Dashboard](https://developers.superawesome.tv/docs/androidsdk/Getting%20Started/Registering%20Your%20App%20on%20the%20Dashboard?version=2) section.